-Way back in 1997 I decided to quit my high tech job and start an internet software company with a couple friends.
-But right off the bat I made a big mistake.
+Way back in 1996 I decided to quit my high tech job and start an internet software company with a couple friends, because ...
+Internet right?!
+Sounds like a lifelong dream come true—but right off the bat I made a big mistake.

 Because we hadn't really developed or standardized our communication architecture, people filled the gaps for themselves.
 One day we woke to discover we were rife with disjointed, informal systems—leading to pockets of isolated information that kept our teams in the dark and separated from each other in their own silos.
 A lot of that mess showed up in our meetings.

 Through this tortuous experience we learned a very important lesson: our meetings were indeed "where the action is" — all the good, bad, or ugly in the organization showed up there.
 And once we had that idea firmly in mind we began to explore what it meant to develop a truly professional approach to meetings as part of a larger business communication plan.

 When we conceived of Lucid Meetings, we set out to create a meeting system that embedded the knowledge and processes we'd been exploring into a technology service that organizations could readily adopt; an expert system of sorts to help them avoid much of the pain we'd all experienced in our prior businesses.

 In terms of the Lucid Meeting Performance Maturity Model, the Lucid Meetings technology platform fits into level 4, where the organization is deploying standardized technology systems to support an effective communication architecture.

 The Lucid Meeting Performance Maturity Model: